Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 News
 =====

+* <span style="color:darkred"> New! </span> 11/2022: The preprint of our recent work "Discovering dynamic patterns from spatiotemporal data with time-varying low-rank autoregression" is available on [arXiv](https://arxiv.org/abs/2211.15482).
+The adapted datasets and Python implementation are available at [https://github.com/xinychen/vars](https://github.com/xinychen/vars).
 * <span style="color:darkred"> New! </span> 11/2022: Our long paper on [Social Interactions for Autonomous Driving](https://www.nowpublishers.com/article/Details/ROB-078) is accepted by Foundations and Trends in Robotics.
 * <span style="color:darkred"> New! </span> 11/2022: Our 1st International Workshop on [Socially Interactive Autonomous Mobility (SIAM)](https://interactive-driving.github.io/) will be hosted at IEEE IV'23.